rundsk/dsk/README.md

 $ cp build/static/*/main*.{css,js} example/DataEntry/Password/
 ```

-## Node Configuration File
+## Component Configuration File

-Each node directory may hold an `index.json` file.
+Each component directory may hold an `index.json` file.
 The file and any of its
 configuration settings are entirely optional.

-Using the configuration file, we can add meta data to the node (i.e. keywords)
+Using the configuration file, we can add meta data to the component (i.e. keywords)
 to improve the search experience in the interface.
 We can also configure
-socalled `demos` that describe variants of the component.
+so called `demos` that describe variants of the component.

-An example of a full node configuration looks like this:
+An example of a full component configuration looks like this:

 ```json
 {